VDA5050/VDA5050/VDA5050_EN.md

 It is valid to send an order without a horizon.

 An order message does not necessarily describe the full transport order.
-For traffic control and to accommodate resource constrained vehicles, the full transport order (which might consist of many nodes and edges) can be split up into many sub-orders, which are connected via their orderId and orderUpdateId.
+For traffic control and to accommodate resource constrained vehicles, the full transport order (which might consist of many nodes and edges) can be split up into many sub-orders, which are connected via their `orderId` and `orderUpdateId`.
 The process of updating an order is described in the next section.